- About Us

 Illinois adheres to the modified comparative negligence principle for the recovery of damages.
 Under modified comparative negligence, an injured victim is still entitled to financial compensation as long as they are less than 50% at fault for their injury.
 For example, if your damages are $100,000 and you are determined to be 20% at fault, your compensation will be reduced by $20,000.

 There is no such thing as an easy slip-and-fall case.
 Your case deserves the attention and detail required to get full and fair compensation for your injury.
-When you work with the personal injury lawyers Smith LaCien LLP you can rest assured that your case is in competent hands.
+When you work with the accident attorneys in Chicago at Smith LaCien LLP you can rest assured that your case is in competent hands.
 We represent our clients on a contingency fee basis, which means that you pay nothing unless we win.

 "*" indicates required fields